TLDR – One Design System for Diverse Corporate Themes

 Design System Humanity

-As for every enterprise project, the team had to pitch visions, showcase proof of concept and report on progress.
+For every enterprise project, the team had to pitch visions, showcase proof of concept, and report on progress.
 Once again, Keith Richards’ approach was the best option.
 We focused on what benefited the project and ignored the rest.

 The team simplified its language when presenting design outputs.
 The component naming convention was adapted to the web standards to facilitate communication with DEVs and build consistency between design artefacts and front-end outputs.